akkhayar/docs.akkhayar.com/docs/community/contributing.md

 # Conclusion

 Help us by following these guidelines when contributing to Akkhayar's projects.
-If you have any questions, feel free to open an issue or contact us on discord (link in the footer).
+If you have any questions, feel free to open an issue or contact us on [discord](`${https://discord.gg/pPuFFNskcg}`).